-Funding Request ested: \$ 1,500,000 Election District: Senate Senate: С
+Funding Request ted: \$ 1,500,000 Election District: Senate: С

 Total Project Cos st: \$ 6,750,000 House: 6

 Local Match (if a ny): \$ 52,000

-CONTA T INFORMATION
+CONTAC T INFORMATION

-Name, Title: Arnold E. Mason, President NREHOA Phone: (907) 95 53-5553
+Name, Title: Arnold E. Mason, Pro esident NREHOA Phone: (907) 9 53-5553

-Address: PO Box 39597 Fax:
+Address: PO Box x 39597 Fax:

-City, State Zip: Zip: Ninilchik, AK 99639 E-mail: aemaso n50@gmail.co om
+City State Zin [.]
+Ninilch ik AK 99639 F-mail [.] aemaso on50@gmail.co om

-Funding Plan: Total Project Cost: \$ 6 750 000 This should be the most accurate estimate of how much this project will cost.
+Funding Plan: Total Project Cost: \$ 6,750,000 This should be the most accurate estimate of how much this project will cost.
 Funding Secured: \$ 52,000 How much of the project costs are in hand, secured, guaranteed, appropriated, etc. You may include in-kind contributions and volunteer labor.
 Do not include hypothetical funds.
 Funding Requested: \$ 1,500,000 How much is being requested from this year's capital budget.
 Pending Requests \$ 0 Amount requested from other sources not yet received.
-Project Deficit: \$ 5,198,000 Additional funding needed to complete the project.
-Please list Secured In-kind contribution f - - Amounts: If this project is fur nded thi s year, will yo u be requesting state funding again?
-Yes:  No: 🗌 Please describe the e project time-line and d when the expenditures will occur: which may result in a estimate was based o culvert would be acco The Phase Two Reque lower co on a 125' eptable a est would ost.
-The Design x 35' Single Spa nd this would l d be based on t I Design should be as soon as possible.
-The Phase One Request should be a bid process process will determine the size and type of structure over the Ninilchik River.
+Project Deficit: \$ 5,250,000 Additional funding needed to complete the project.
+Please list Secured In-kind contribution f - If this project is fur nded th nis year, will yo ou be requesting state funding again?
+Yes:  No: 🗌 estimate was based o culvert would be acco The Phase Two Reque That request will be r on a 125 eptable est wou made as i' x 35' Single Spa and this would I Id be based on t s soon as the des process will determine the size and type of structure over the Ninilchik River.
 This an Concrete Girder Bridge.
-The Design process may determine that a multiplate ower the cost of the project as well. he Design Specifications, type of structure and item quantities from the final design. ign process is completed. eview process at the local level?
-Yes: No: rated by resolution or other official action?
+The Design process may determine that a multiplate ower the cost of the project as well. he Design Specifications, type of structure and item quantities from the final design. sign process is completed. eview process at the local level?
+Yes: No: arated by resolution or other official action?
 Yes: No: attended?
-A borough sponsored public, State Represe The community mee l commu ntative S ting was nity meeting w arah Vance, a k advertised in l was conducted, how was it advertised?
+A borough sponsored public, State Represe The community mee d comm intative iting wa unity meeting w Sarah Vance, a k Is advertised in was conducted, how was it advertised?
 When and where was it held?
-Who as held at the Ninilchik Senior Center on September 27, 2024 and was attended by the Kenai Peninsula Borough Assembly Member, and support staff. local newspapers of general circulation, the Kenai Peninsula Borough's webpage and played in various places throughout the community.
-Who will own the J oroject o or facility?
-K enai Peninsula Borough Entity responsible for prov iding ongoing goperation and maintenance of this project?
-Kenai Peninsula Borough e funded after the project is complete? ion passed by the KPB Assembly in 2022.
-Please select a pro iect tur (chose only a ne): ופטו נאשו ב ננווטצי טוווץ טו Maintenance and Repairs Maintenance and Repairs Remodel, Reconstruction and Upgrades New Construction and Land Acquisition Equipment and Materials Information System and Technology Other:
+Who ras held at the Ninilchik Senior Center on September 27, 2024 and was attended by the Kenai Peninsula Borough Assembly Member, and support staff. local newspapers of general circulation, the Kenai Peninsula Borough's webpage and played in various places throughout the community.
+Who will own the J project or facility?
+K enai Peninsula Borough Entity responsible for pro viding ongoing g operation and maintenance of this project?
+Kenai Peninsula Borough • e funded after the project is complete? tion passed by the KPB Assembly in 2022.
+Please select a pro ject typ je (chose only o ne): Planning and Research Maintenance and Repairs Remodel, Reconstruction and Upgrades New Construction and Land Acquisition Equipment and Materials Information System and Technology Other: